wamaisw/my-portfolio/Readme.md

 This is an individual portfolio page detailing and showing all projects i have completed and deployed.

+## Deployment

+The project can be accessed through github.

 ##  Technologies Used

  - CSS